kanidm/kanidm/book/src/preparing_for_your_deployment.md

 docker pull kanidm/tools:latest
 ```

+> [!NOTE]
+>
-> **NOTE** Our preferred deployment method is in containers, and this documentation assumes you're
+> Our preferred deployment method is in containers, and this documentation assumes you're
 > running in docker.
 Kanidm will alternately run as a daemon/service, and server builds are
 > available for multiple platforms if you prefer this option.
 You may need to adjust the example
 > commands throughout this document to suit your desired server type if you choose not to use